enjoythecode/scrum-wizards-cs321/README.md

 <div align="center">Fig 8, 9, 10: Add Athlete, Admin, and Coach (in order)
 </div>

-#Backend Logic
+<br><br>

+<h2 align="left">Backend Logic</h3>
 <p>The Backend, built in Flask, drove the functionality, connectivity, and security that tied the front end together.
 For this sprint, we made a database, described it in models.py with 4 different tables, and used some supporting objects to smooth out the database logic.
 Below is a wireframe mockup to visualize our relational database.</p>